 Kohl’s fitting room

-The concept of fitting room for Kohl is not what we used to know.
+The concept of the fitting room for Kohl is not what we used to know.
 Kohl partnered with Avanade, a tech developer back in 2016 to create a digitally immersive fitting room.
 The fitting room came up with a lot of very important feature that can’t be overlooked.
-It enabled consumers to request different sizes just by using the technology.
+It enabled consumers to request different sizes just by using technology.
 They can also put different accessories on virtually on the screen.

 Marks & Spencer’s virtual rail

 Mark & Spencer made its come back in 2016 with a virtual rail in its Amsterdam store.
-Yes, you heard it right it was a touch screen which allowed the customer to go through different options from its “e-boutique”.
+Yes, you heard it right it was a touch screen that allowed the customer to go through different options from its “e-boutique”.
 Customers were also able to check prices and have a 360-degree view of the clothes.